Call for Proposals: Junior Teams 2026 Season

 - Research Unit, Joint Research Unit, International Joint Unit. ↩︎

-- As a reminder, only UR, UMR, and UMI may apply for this call for proposals.
-UAR, UExp, US, and UPS are not eligible. ↩︎
+- Please note that only UR, UMR, and UMI units may apply for this call for proposals.
+UAR, UExp, US, and UPS units are not eligible. ↩︎